dileeme/bioinformatics-workups/README.md

-You reached my noble beginnings! here's a compilation of all the work I've done to practice and polish my programming skills, that took my far in bioinformatic and cryptographic research.
+You reached my noble beginnings! here's a compilation of all the work I've done to practice and polish my programming skills that took my far in bioinformatic and cryptographic research.
 Feel free to browse through and look at my progress!